 The calendar feature is placed in the toolbox section at the bottom of the platform between ‘mailbox’ and ‘market’.
 As you can see from the picture it is visually friendly and very easy to understand.
 On the far left, there is the scheduled time of the release and the flag of the respective country.
 As you move to the right, you can see the affected currency, the name of the event, and its importance.

-According to the historical market reaction, the importance of the release is separated into three categories which are distinguished by their signs; the small blue dots equals low priority release; the small blue dot and blue curve equals medium priority, and dot with two curves = high priority.
+According to the historical market reaction, the importance of the release is separated into three categories which are distinguished by their signs; the small blue dots equals low priority release; the small blue dot and blue curve equal medium priority, and the dot with two curves = high priority.

 Two new ‘pending order’ types – Apart from the instant market execution, the MT4 platform offered four pending order types; buy limit, sell limit, buy stop, and sell stop.
 The MT5 forex platform added two new pending order types this time around; buy stop limit and sell stop limit.
 It sounds complicated, but it´s quite simple.
 With the MT4 trading platform, it’s very hard to get filled on trade with stop and limit orders.
 For example, if the market opens with a gap, but with a new bus stop limit and sell stop limit on pending orders of the MT5, you can hardly miss a pending trade.
 Basically, a stop-limit pending order gives your trade some breathing space regarding the entry price.